Published November 10, 2023

 The MS in Financial Economics program offered by Johns Hopkins University’s Advanced Academic Programs division is designed to meet the needs of working professionals and offers an opportunity to learn from leading innovators and connect with accomplished peers.

-Contact us to learn more about earning your MS in Financial Economics at JHU AAP.
+Contact us to learn more about earning your MS in Financial Economics at JHU AAP or apply to the program here.

 Audience Menu